2018 Cumberland Valley Artists Exhibition / 2018 Cumberland Valley Photographers Exhibition

 The cave paintings of ages past and hieroglyphics of ancient Egypt were the first examples of storytelling through pictures.
 The dawn of the Industrial Age saw the beginning of the graphic novel as a format of entertainment.
 The first major graphic novel, The Adventures of Obadiah Oldbuck, was published in the U.S. in 1842; the collected edition of The Yellow Kid cartoons in book form (1897) is recognized as the first financially successful graphic novel.
 The last century saw the emergence of the popular DC Comic heroes Superman, Batman, and Marvel Comic’s Fantastic Four, Spider-Man, and X-Man.

 BAM!
-It’s a Picture Book: The Art behind Graphic Novels features works by Mark Crilley, Matthew Holm, Jarrett J. Krosoczka, Lincoln Pierce and Raina Telgemeier.
+It’s a Graphic Novel features works by Mark Crilley, Matthew Holm, Jarrett J. Krosoczka, Lincoln Pierce and Raina Telgemeier.
 On display is artwork from iconic books such as Baby Mouse, Big Nate, Lunch Lady, Brody’s Ghost and Smile.
 The exhibition is organized by at the National Center for Children’s Illustrated Literature in Abilene, Texas.